DebugPrivilege/InsightEngineering/Debugging Case Studies/Debug Case Study: Analysis of ProxyShell via IIS Worker Memory Dumps/README.md

 <<< SNIPPET >>>
 ```

 We can now display the memory in a formatted way, which will reveal the originating IP that was making the request.
-However, keep in mind that this is not a silver bullet method.
-To cross-verify, examine the **User-Agent** and compare it with previous analysis findings.
+However, keep in mind that this is not a silver bullet method, and is very specific to hunting ProxyShell or similar kind of attacks.
+The fields of interests are **`X-FE-ClientIP`** and **`X-Forwarded-For`**.

 ```
 0:000> da /c 100 0000014e`4b856e38 l5000